 Asheville, North Carolina has quickly become known among discerning beer drinkers as one of the nation’s top destinations and exporters of esteemed, high-quality craft beverages.
 More than 20 breweries are pouring over 200 local craft beers on tap any given day, from microbreweries like The Wedge to Wicked Weed Brewing.
 You’ll find award-winning IPAs and coffee stouts to sought-after Belgian and sour ales.

-Craft Brewing is rooted in the Asheville area’s thriving hospitality industry, ingenuity in manufacturing, Focus Report from the “From the deep sense of community to the rich natural environment and a vibrant downtown, Asheville has everything we’ve been looking for to locate our second brewery.” – Kim Jordan, Co-Founder, New Belgium Brewing and a deep appreciation for hand crafted traditions.
+Craft Brewing in Asheville is rooted in the area’s thriving hospitality industry, ingenuity in manufacturing, and a deep appreciation for hand crafted traditions.
 That Appalachian craft culture is embraced widely, from artists and makers to local agriculture and Asheville’s renowned farm-to-table dining scene.
 Visitors have long been attracted via the Blue Ridge Parkway to the area’s inspiring natural beauty, waterfalls and a mountainous terrain coveted for its mountain biking, hiking, kayaking, and fishing – now often followed by a refreshing local brew.

 Asheville, North Carolina: History By The Barrel